Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

 ![](https://cdn-images-1.medium.com/max/800/1*C9l3QmY9Q1JvvcuLCkBxhQ.jpeg)

-Once a go routine (gopher) sends on a channel, the sending go routine blocks until another go routine receives what was sent on the channel.
+Once a goroutine (gopher) sends on a channel, the sending goroutine blocks until another goroutine receives what was sent on the channel.

 #### Blocking on a Receive

 ![](https://cdn-images-1.medium.com/max/800/1*atvgFqE8zYoAdd1sNtEKzg.jpeg)

-Similar to blocking after sending on a channel, a go routine can block waiting to get a value from a channel, with nothing sent to it yet.
+Similar to blocking after sending on a channel, a goroutine can block waiting to get a value from a channel, with nothing sent to it yet.

-Blocking can be a bit confusing at first, but you can think of it like a transaction between two go routines (gophers).
+Blocking can be a bit confusing at first, but you can think of it like a transaction between two goroutines (gophers).
 Whether a gopher is waiting for money or sending money, it will wait until the other partner in the transaction shows up.

-Now that we have an idea on the different ways a go routine can block while communicating through a channel, lets discuss the two different types of
+Now that we have an idea on the different ways a goroutine can block while communicating through a channel, lets discuss the two different types of
 channels: *unbuffered, *and *buffered*.
 Choosing what type of channel you use can change how your program behaves.